Clarithromycin 250 mg/5ml suspension

 Uncommon: Anorexia, decreased appetite

-Uncommon: Anxiety, nervousness
+Uncommon: Anxiety, nervousness3

 Nervous system disorders

-Common: Dysgeusia, headache, taste perversion
+Common: Dysgeusia, headache

-Not known: Convulsion, ageusia, parosmia, anosmia , paraesthesia
+Not known*: Convulsion, ageusia, parosmia, anosmia, paraesthesia

 Not known: Visual impairment, blurred vision